 |

-portrayed include a wide variety of structural
+layouts portrayed include a wide variety of

-concepts (including a modular approach) but they
+structural concepts (including a modular

-also illustrate that the understanding of what
+approach) but they also illustrate that the

-can rightfully be called small is still
+understanding of what can rightfully be called small

-their place as well (where possibly the
+pikes find their place as well (where possibly

-characterization narrow would be more
+the characterization narrow would be

-of a room).
-Also
+walls of a room).
+Also included is a portrayal of

-back in the 1950s already felt that modellers
+John Allen, who way back in the 1950s already

 "start